chapainaashish/production-ai-engineering/day-01-production-llm-client/README.md

 'AI' = 1 tokens
 ```

-Notice that "Hello, world!" is 4 tokens, not 2.
+Look "Hello, world!" is 4 tokens, not 2.
 The comma and space are separate tokens.
 This is why you can't estimate tokens by counting words.

 ---